 John Magufuli - Tanzania's 'Bulldozer' president in profile

-The son of a peasant farmer, John Pombe Magufuli won the election to become Tanzania's next president on his 56th birthday, so it is the perfect gift for him.
+The son of a peasant farmer, John Pombe Magufuli became Tanzania's president on his 56th birthday in 2015 and has gone on to be a controversial leader.

 Five things about John Magufuli:

-- The 56-year-old is a former school teacher, industrial chemist and outgoing works minister
+- He is a former school teacher and industrial chemist

 - Nicknamed "The Bulldozer"

 - Performed push-ups on the campaign trail to prove he was fit

 - Cancelled Independence Day celebrations to save money

 Married with five children, Mr Magufuli was born in north-western Tanzania's Chato district along the shores of Lake Victoria.

 He has portrayed himself as a humble man who came from a poor background.

 "Our home was grass thatched and like many boys I was assigned to herd cattle, as well as selling milk and fish to support my family," he said on the campaign trail.